 Ganja glut?
 With excess weed, growers seek interstate sales

 TUMWATER, Wash.
-(AP) — The email went out to legal cannabis growers around Washington state.
-Another of their colleagues had gone under.
+(AP) — The email went out to legal cannabis growers around Washington state, alerting them that another of their colleagues had gone under.

 “Liquidation sale,” it said.
-Attached was a spreadsheet of items for sale: LED grow lights for $500 apiece.
+Attached was a spreadsheet of items up for grabs: LED grow lights for $500 apiece.
 Rotary evaporators for hash oil, $10,000.

 Across the Columbia River in Oregon, where the state’s top marijuana regulator recently warned of an “existential crisis” in the industry, it’s an open secret some licensed growers have funneled product to the out-of-state black market just to stay afloat.

-California’s “Apple store of weed,” MedMen, is teetering with millions in unpaid bills, while the Canadian cannabis company Curaleaf has shuttered cultivation operations in California, Oregon and Colorado.
+California’s “Apple store of weed,” MedMen, is teetering with millions in unpaid bills, while the Canadian cannabis company Curaleaf has shuttered most of its cultivation operations in California, Oregon and Colorado.

+Along the West Coast, which dominated U.S. marijuana production long before states began to legalize it, producers face what many call the failed economics of legal pot.

-“I’m at rock bottom,” said Jeremy Moberg, who owns CannaSol Farms in Washington and, like many growers, complains that the state’s 37% cannabis tax leaves virtually no profit margin.
+“I’m at rock bottom,” said Jeremy Moberg, who owns CannaSol Farms in north-central Washington and, like many licensed growers, complains that the state’s 37% cannabis tax leaves virtually no profit margin for producers.
+“I’m tired of running a failing business.”

-No one expects Congress to help out by legalizing the drug nationwide.
-Instead, some are pinning their hopes, however faint, on President Joe Biden’s administration approving marijuana trade among states that have regulated it.
+No one in the industry expects a fractured Congress to help out anytime soon by legalizing the drug, allowing pot businesses to deduct expenses or even just easing banking restrictions that frequently cut them off from loans or credit.

-Nevertheless, lawmakers in Washington last week approved a “trigger bill” — modeled after ones already passed in Oregon and California — that will allow the governor to enter into interstate cannabis agreements should the feds allow it.
+Nevertheless, lawmakers in Washington state last week approved a “trigger bill” — modeled after ones already passed in Oregon and California — authorizing the governor to enter into interstate cannabis trade agreements should the feds allow it.

-How they have set up their markets has implications for how they might fare if their growers and processors are allowed to sell pot in other states.
+How states have set up their markets has implications for how their industries are doing now — and how they might fare should businesses be allowed to sell out of state.

 Washington and Colorado were the first states to legalize recreational marijuana in 2012.
-Many of the early regulations Washington adopted to keep the Justice Department at bay — including restrictions on the size of growing facilities and banning out-of-state investment — remain.
+Many of the early regulations Washington adopted to keep the Justice Department at bay — including restricting the size of growing facilities and banning out-of-state investment — remain in place.

 That has helped some smaller growers thrive.
-But it would hamstring those who hope to compete in an interstate marketplace alongside larger, more efficient producers from Oregon or California, who face fewer restrictions.
+But it could hamstring those hoping to compete in an interstate marketplace alongside larger, more efficient producers from Oregon or California, who operate under fewer limits.

+In February, the Oregon Liquor and Cannabis Commission reported marijuana businesses were sitting on about 3 million pounds (1.36 million kilograms) of unused cannabis, as well as 75,000 pounds (34,000 kilograms) of concentrates and extracts.

+Steve Marks, then the commission’s executive director, said Oregonians already buy as much weed as they can use.
+Federal inaction poses “an existential crisis” for Oregon’s industry, he warned.

-“Cannabis in Oregon is like corn in Iowa,” said TJ Sheehy, an analyst for Oregon’s cannabis agency.
+“Cannabis in Oregon is like corn in Iowa,” said TJ Sheehy, an analyst for the commission.
 “If you put a box around Iowa and said you can only grow corn in Iowa to sell to Iowans, you’d have exactly the same dynamic.”

+Contributing to the glut in Oregon and to a lesser degree in Washington is that the states licensed so many growers.
+The initial idea was to ensure enough supply for the legal market, bringing down prices to compete with the black market.
+Oregon, with a little over half of Washington’s population, has hundreds more licensed growers.

 The oversupply has been terrific for cannabis consumers.

-When legalization started in Oregon in 2015, a pound of cannabis might have gone for $3,000 wholesale; today, it might be $100 to $150, said Isaac Foster, co-founder of Portland Cannabis Market, a wholesale distributor.
+When legal sales began in Oregon, a pound of cannabis might have gone for $3,000 wholesale; today, that same pound might be $100 to $150, said Isaac Foster, co-founder of Portland Cannabis Market, a wholesale distributor.

-In Washington, which has some of the highest cannabis taxes in the country, the prices consumers pay are still cheaper than illicit weed.
-The state is raking in half a billion dollars a year in taxes.
+In Washington, which has some of the highest cannabis taxes in the country, the prices consumers pay in pot shops are still cheaper than illicit weed.
+The state is raking in half a billion dollars a year in taxes, money it devotes to health care and government operations.

+Three-quarters or more of cannabis users in Washington, Oregon and Colorado — all among the earliest legalization states — reported they bought marijuana products from legal retail outlets in 2021, according to the International Cannabis Policy Study, based at the University of Waterloo in Ontario, Canada.

-East Fork Cultivars, one of Oregon’s first licensed growers, has thousands of pounds stashed, said co-founder Nathan Howard.
+East Fork Cultivars, one of Oregon’s first licensed growers, has thousands of pounds (kilograms) of marijuana stashed, said co-founder Nathan Howard.

-Oregon regulators know producers are suffering, but say they’ll be in a good position should the federal government allow interstate commerce.
+Oregon regulators know growers are suffering, but say they’ll be in a good position should the feds allow interstate commerce.

+In one meeting with producers in southern Oregon, Paul Rosenbaum, then chair of the state’s cannabis commission, told them to hang on.

+“You’re all staying in this game for one reason: that the federal government, whether it’s this term or next term, they are going to recognize marijuana on a 50-state basis,” he recalled telling them.
+“And southern Oregon is to marijuana what Bordeaux is to France.”

-Legal growers generally want to supply the legal market, rather than risk their businesses and freedom if they get caught selling out the back door.
-But oversupply and cheap wholesale prices have made it tough for some to survive on legal sales alone.
+Industry insiders say legal growers generally want to supply the legal market, rather than risk their businesses and freedom should they get caught selling out the back door.
+But some have only hung on by getting product to the black market.

 Authorities have also contended with illegal farms operating under the guise of legality — notably in Oregon, where many have been financed by foreign cartels.

+The arrival of legal, adult-use sales in 2018 in California — the nation’s largest pot producer and the world’s fourth-largest economy — was seen as a breakthrough that would help open the way for federal legalization.

-In California, about two-thirds of communities don’t allow legal marijuana activity, which helps the illicit market flourish.
+But about two-thirds of California communities don’t allow legal marijuana activity, which helps the tax-free illegal market flourish.

-A post-pandemic economy ushered in layoffs in the already-strained legal sector.
-A glut pushed wholesale prices to fire-sale levels.
-As in Oregon, it’s no secret some growers have fed the black market.
+A post-pandemic economy ushered in layoffs in a sector that already was strained.
+Hefty taxes, inflation and regulatory costs weigh on bottom lines, and a glut pushed wholesale prices to fire-sale levels.
+As in Oregon, it’s no secret some California growers have pushed legal product into illicit sales.

-With so many California producers going out of business, wholesale prices have started to recover.

-One of the first licensees was Erik Hultstrom, who began nurturing boutique buds in a steel-gated warehouse on the fringes of Los Angeles.
+One of the state’s first licensees was Erik Hultstrom, who envisioned thriving in a green rush economy and began nurturing boutique buds in a steel-gated warehouse on the fringes of Los Angeles.

-Five years later, he’s sold his license and is trying to contract with a large grower to sell bud under Hultstrom’s brand.
+Five years later, he’s sold his license and hopes to contract with a large grower to sell bud under Hultstrom’s brand.

 “I don’t know any companies that are really making money,” he said.

+L.A. dispensary owner Gregory Meguerian said he folded a cultivation project: “You’ve got to know when you cut your losses.”

-Still, not everyone is so concerned.
-Rob Sechrist, of the cannabis-only lender Pelorus Equity Group, described the market tumult as typical for an emerging industry.
+There have been predictions of an industry-wide collapse, but not everyone is concerned.
+Rob Sechrist, of the cannabis-only lender Pelorus Equity Group, described the market tumult as normal for an emerging industry.

 Indeed, cannabis distributor Nabis is opening a massive warehouse southeast of Fresno this month.